Volunteer Behavioral Healthcare System Reality House

 Volunteer Behavioral Healthcare System Reality House - Cleveland, TN

-Volunteer Behavioral Healthcare System Reality House is an addiction and mental health rehab center located at 360 Worth Street in the 37311 zip code in Cleveland, TN.
+Volunteer Behavioral Healthcare System Reality House is an addiction and mental health treatment facility located at 360 Worth Street in the 37311 zip code in Cleveland, TN.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Volunteer Behavioral Healthcare System Reality House include matrix model, motivational interviewing and motivational incentives.
-Volunteer Behavioral Healthcare System Reality House provides residential rehab and 90 day inpatient rehab.
-It also provides residential substance abuse treatment, inpatient dual diagnosis treatment and halfway house.
+Some of the treatment approaches used by Volunteer Behavioral Healthcare System Reality House include community reinforcement, rational emotive behavioral therapy and counseling for substance abuse.
+Volunteer Behavioral Healthcare System Reality House provides long-term rehab and 90 day inpatient rehab.
+It also provides residential substance abuse treatment, inpatient dual diagnosis treatment and sober living.

 Address: 360 Worth Street, Cleveland, TN 37311